CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Results

 \subsection{MR Liver Segmentation (Task 3)}

-Segmentation from MR can be considered as a more difficult operation compared to segmentation from CT because CT images have a typical histogram and dynamic range defined by Hounsfield Units~(HU), whereas MRI does not have such a standardization.
-Moreover, the artifacts and other factors in clinical routine cause significant degradation of the MR image quality.
+Segmentation from MR can be considered a more difficult operation compared to segmentation from CT because CT images have a typical histogram and dynamic range defined by Hounsfield Units~(HU), whereas MRI does not have such a standardization.
+Moreover, artifacts and other factors in clinical routine cause critical degradation of the MR image quality.
 The on-site winner of this task is PKDIA with a score of 70.71$\pm$6.40.
 PKDIA had the most successful results not only for the mean score but also for the distribution of the results (shown in Fig.\ref{fig:task_mean}c and \ref{fig:task_all}d).
 Robustness to the deviations in MR data quality is an important factor that affects performance.
-For instance, CIR\_MPerkonigg, which has the most successful scores for some cases, but could not show an high overall score.
+For instance, CIR\_MPerkonigg, which has the most successful scores for some cases, could not show a high overall score.

 The online winner is nnU-Net with 75.10$\pm$7.61.
-When the scores of individual metrics are analyzed for PKDIA and nnU-Net, DICE (i.e. 0.94$\pm$0.01 [score: 94.47$\pm$1.38] for PKDIA and 0.95$\pm$0.01 [score: 95.42$\pm$1.32] for nnU-Net) and ASSD (i.e. 1.32$\pm$0.83 [score: 91.19$\pm$5.55] for nnU-Net and 1.56$\pm$0.68 [score: 89.58$\pm$4.54] for PKDIA) performances are again extremely good, while RAVD and MSSD scores are significantly lower than the CT results.
-The reason behind this can also be attributed to lower resolution and higher spacing of the MR data, which cause a higher spatial error for each mis-classified pixel/voxel (see Tab.\ref{tab:data_stats}).
+When the scores of individual metrics are analyzed for PKDIA and nnU-Net, DICE (i.e. 0.94$\pm$0.01 [score: 94.47$\pm$1.38] for PKDIA and 0.95$\pm$0.01 [score: 95.42$\pm$1.32] for nnU-Net) and ASSD (i.e. 1.32$\pm$0.83 [score: 91.19$\pm$5.55] for nnU-Net and 1.56$\pm$0.68 [score: 89.58$\pm$4.54] for PKDIA) performance \emre{is} again extremely good, while RAVD and MSSD scores are critically lower than the CT results.
+The reason behind this can also be attributed to the lower resolution and higher spacing of the MR data, which cause a higher spatial error for each misclassified pixel/voxel (see Tab.\ref{tab:data_stats}).
 Comparisons with the interactive methods show that they tend to make regional mistakes due to the spatial enlargement strategies.
 The main challenge for them is to differentiate the outline when the liver is adjacent to isodense structures.
 On the other hand, automatic methods show much more distributed mistakes all over the liver.
-Further analysis also revealed that interactive methods seem to make fewer over-segmentations.
-This is partly related to iterative parameter adjustment of the operator which prevents unexpected results.
-Overall, the participating methods performed equally well with interactive methods if only volumetric metrics are considered.
+Further analysis also revealed that interactive segmentation methods tend to make fewer over-segmentations.
+This is partly related to iterative parameter adjustment \lk{by} the operator which prevents unexpected results.
+Overall, the participating methods performed equally well with interactive methods when only volumetric metrics are considered.
 However, the interaction seems to outperform deep models for other metrics.